gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 6. Create an Azure IoT Central Application

-    Watch this 5 minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to the Particle Photon.
+    Watch this 5-minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to the Particle Photon.

     To summaries the screencast:-